Sharon Carr: Confessions to Rackliff murder

-Police found that Carr had a long history of cruelty to animals, having once decapitated a dog with a spade, and concluded that she was probably suffering from a form of psychopathic disorder.
+Police found that Carr had a long history of cruelty to animals, having once decapitated a dog with a spade, and concluded that she probably had a form of psychopathic disorder.
 Carr continued to write her boasts about the murder even after being questioned by the police, and in January 1996 gave a further series of confessions to prison officers that she had a 'crush' on.
-On the four-year anniversary of the murder on 7 June 1996, she wrote in her diary: "Respect to Katie Rackliff.
+On the fourth anniversary of the murder on 7 June 1996, she wrote in her diary: "Respect to Katie Rackliff.
 Four years ago today."

 Murder trial

 Carr was charged with the murder of Rackliff in May 1996.
+Her accomplices did not stand trial.
 On 25 March 1997, after a month-long trial at Winchester Crown Court, Carr was convicted of murder.
 The jury had deliberated for five hours before reaching a unanimous guilty verdict, choosing to convict her for murder and not manslaughter.
-The conviction meant that Carr was officially Britain's youngest ever female murderer, having been only 12 at the time of the killing (Mary Bell was infamously convicted at age 11 of killing two boys in 1968, but she was convicted of manslaughter, not murder).
-When sentencing Carr, Judge Scott Baker remarked: "What is clear is that you had a sexual motive for this killing and it is apparent both from the brutal manner in which you mutilated her body and chilling entries in your diary, that killing, as you put it, turns you on.
+The conviction meant that Carr was officially Britain's youngest ever female murderer, having been only 12 at the time of the killing (Mary Bell, who was convicted at age 11 in connection with the killings of two boys in 1968, was convicted of manslaughter instead of murder).
+When sentencing Carr, Mr Justice Baker remarked: "What is clear is that you had a sexual motive for this killing and it is apparent both from the brutal manner in which you mutilated her body and chilling entries in your diary, that killing, as you put it, turns you on.
 You are in my view an extremely dangerous young woman."
 Carr was smiling as she left the dock after the conviction.
 She received a minimum tariff of 14 years imprisonment after her trial.

 Criminal psychologist Gordon Tressler noted the extremely unusual nature of the case, saying: "This is a difficult case to understand.
 One can find precedents of young children killing other young children, but in this case it was a child killing someone who was almost an adult."

-Carr was branded 'The Devil's Daughter' in the press.
+Carr was branded "The Devil's Daughter" in the press.
 The media reported extensively on the historical conviction of such a young murderer, highlighting her obsession with death and violence.